eflores0227/eflores0227.github.io/_posts/2014-11-30-sample-post.md

 ---
 layout: post
-title: My journey with Bloc
+title: My Journey With Bloc
 ---
 Coming from a background in Cosmetology, and little to no knowledge of web development, Bloc really helped me learn everything I needed to know to get started in the industry and establish a love for it.